 What is Nettle?

 There are approximately 45 different plants that fall into the nettle category.
 Most of these nettles have long stinging hairs that produce an irritating sensation on the skin when touched, hence the “stinging” moniker.
 Therapeutically, stinging and dwarf nettle are considered interchangeable1.

-Stinging nettle is taller and pricklier than dwarf nettle, is a perennial flowering plant that is native to Europe but now grows in Asia, Africa and North America.
-This herb is also known as common nettle and is the most known nettle in the category.
+Stinging nettle is taller and pricklier than dwarf nettle, is a perennial flowering plant and is also native to Europe but now grows in Asia, Africa and North America.
+It is also known as common nettle and is the most known nettle in the category.
 Despite its annoying stingers, the herb has been used in traditional medicine and as a healthy dietary supplement for thousands of years2.

-Nettle was traditionally used as a treatment for water retention, muscle pain, and joint discomfort because of its anti-inflammatory properties.
-Other uses included skin condition (eczema), arthritis, gout and anemia.
+Nettle was traditionally used as a treatment for water retention, muscle pain and joint discomfort because of its anti-inflammatory properties.
+Other uses included skin conditions, arthritis, gout and anemia.
 More recently, this herb has been used to treat the early stages of prostate enlargement (benign prostatic hyperplasia or BPH) and has shown success in keeping blood pressure levels lowered.
 Nettle helps maintain blood sugar levels and mood balance.
 It also aids in the health of the circulatory system.
 Its anti-inflammatory qualities help alleviate many upper respiratory symptoms, like the congestion, watery eyes and increased phlegm associated with hay fever and other allergies3.

 Photos of Stinging nettle

 Photos of Dwarf nettle